skyp3crack/skyp3crack/Readme.md

 # 💫 About Me:

 Hi there!
 I'm **Muhammad Khalif Amin**, a dedicated Computer Engineer and AI Full-Stack Developer passionate about bridging the gap between sophisticated Machine Learning models and seamless user experiences.
-I recently graduated with a Bachelor of Computer Engineering (Hons) from Universiti Malaysia Perlis (UniMAP) with a CGPA of 3.44, and am now looking to apply my expertise in a professional environment.
+I recently graduated with a Bachelor of Computer Engineering (Hons) from Universiti Malaysia Perlis (UniMAP) , and am now looking to apply my expertise in a professional environment.

 ---